Group Managed Service Accounts Overview

 Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016

-This topic for the IT professional introduces the group Managed Service Account by describing practical applications, changes in Microsoft's implementation, and hardware and software requirements.
+This article for IT professionals introduces the group Managed Service Account (gMSA) by describing practical applications, changes in Microsoft's implementation, and hardware and software requirements.

 A standalone Managed Service Account (sMSA) is a managed domain account that provides automatic password management, simplified service principal name (SPN) management and the ability to delegate the management to other administrators.
 This type of managed service account (MSA) was introduced in Windows Server 2008 R2 and Windows 7.

-The group Managed Service Account (gMSA) provides the same functionality within the domain but also extends that functionality over multiple servers.
-When connecting to a service hosted on a server farm, such as Network Load Balanced solution, the authentication protocols supporting mutual authentication require that all instances of the services use the same principal.
-When a gMSA is used as service principals, the Windows operating system manages the password for the account instead of relying on the administrator to manage the password.
+The group Managed Service Account (gMSA) provides the same functionality within the domain and also extends that functionality over multiple servers.
+When you connect to a service hosted on a server farm, such as a Network Load Balanced solution, the authentication protocols supporting mutual authentication require all instances of the services to use the same principal.
+When you use a gMSA as a service principal, the Windows operating system manages the password for the account instead of relying on the administrator to manage the password.

-gMSAs provide a single identity solution for services running on a server farm, or on systems behind Network Load Balancer.
-By providing a gMSA solution, services can be configured for the new gMSA principal and the password management is handled by Windows.
+gMSAs provide a single identity solution for services running on a server farm or on systems behind Network Load Balancer.
+By providing a gMSA solution, you can configure services for the new gMSA principal while Windows handles the password management.

-Using a gMSA, services or service administrators do not need to manage password synchronization between service instances.
-The gMSA supports hosts that are kept offline for an extended time period, and management of member hosts for all instances of a service.
-This means you can deploy a server farm that supports a single identity to which existing client computers can authenticate without knowing the instance of the service to which they are connecting.
+When services or service administrators use a gMSA, they don't need to manage password synchronization between service instances.
+The gMSA supports hosts kept offline for an extended time period and manages member hosts for all instances of a service.
+You can deploy a server farm that supports a single identity that existing client computers can authenticate without having to know which service instance they're connecting to.

-Failover clusters do not support gMSAs.
-However, services that run on top of the Cluster service can use a gMSA or a sMSA if they are a Windows service, an App pool, a scheduled task, or natively support gMSA or sMSA.
+Failover clusters don't support gMSAs.
+However, services that run on top of the Cluster service can use a gMSA or a sMSA if they're a Windows service, an app pool, a scheduled task, or natively support gMSA or sMSA.

-gMSAs are not applicable to Windows operating systems prior to Windows Server 2012.
+gMSAs aren't applicable to Windows operating systems earlier than Windows Server 2012.

 Server Manager information

-There are no configuration steps necessary to implement MSA and gMSA using Server Manager or the Install-WindowsFeature cmdlet.
+You don't need to do any extra configuration to implement MSA and gMSA using Server Manager or the